Concussion and mTBI first aid

 24 to 48 hours later: gentle physical activity and rest

-Once you’re past the acute phase of the injury and in the post-acute phase, the information below may be helpful.
+Once past the acute phase of the injury and in the post-acute phase, the information below may be helpful.
 Vet it with the medical professionals helping you.
+I am not a medical professional.

 Gentle physical activity helps a brain (and nervous system) recover from an injury.
 There’s some debate about exactly WHEN that activity should begin, but the latest thinking is that a gentle 30 minute walk or an easy 30 minutes on a stationary bike (perhaps ideal because the brain remains mostly stationary) can begin as soon as 24 to 48 hours after a concussion or mTBI (severe TBI may be another matter).

-Walking for 30 minutes provides your brain and body with a number of critically important benefits, including maintaining healthy oxygen levels in the brain and aiding lymphatic drainage from the brain.
+Walking for 30 minutes can provide the brain and body with a number of critically important benefits, including maintaining healthy oxygen levels in the brain and aiding lymphatic drainage from the brain.
 In other words, it keeps the good stuff coming in, and clears the bad stuff out.

-Immediately after your gentle exercise, do a mildly challenging brain game.
+Immediately after gentle exercise, a mildly challenging brain game might be a good idea.
 Boggle, for example, or solitaire, or light reading.
-This will further help bring blood and oxygen to the brain in concert with neurological activity.
+This can further help bring blood and oxygen to the brain in concert with neurological activity.

 Many people who have lasting symptoms after a brain injury either do too much or too little.
-So don’t do too little—and don’t go from full stop to full speed ahead.
-Instead, use the 5% rule.
+To avoid that, one can use the 5% rule.

 If you’ve ever returned to eating food after a fast, returning to activity using the 5% rule is a similar process.
 In fact, it’s even more gradual than that.
 It would be like fasting for a week, then eating 5% more food for two weeks, then 5% more food for another two weeks, and so on, until you eventually return to the original volume of food you were eating before the fast began.